gpoore/codebraid/README.md

   The default is 60.

 * `live_output`={`true`, `false`} — Show code output (stdout and stderr) live in the terminal during code execution.
+For Jupyter kernels, also show errors and a summary of rich output.
 Output still appears in the document as normal.

   All output is written to stderr, so stdout only contains the document when